John II, Lord of Polanen

-John III, Lord of Polanen (c.
+John II, Lord of Polanen (c.
 1325 – 3 November 1378 in Breda) was Lord of Polanen, Lord of De Lek and Lord of Breda.

+Known as Lord of Polanen, Lord of the Lek, and Lord of Breda

+In late Medieval times, noblemen were generally known for the most important fief that they held.
+In turn, they would name themselves after this fief.
+John was the second lord of Polanen, a fief centered on Polanen Castle.
+As long as John's most important fief was Polanen, he was known as John of Polanen.

+In 1342, John of Polanen acquired the lordship of the Lek (Heerlijkheid van de Lek).
+This was obviously more important than Polanen, because John now began to be called Lord of the Lek (Heer van de Lek).

+When John became lord of Breda, he became the first Jan of Breda, hence John I of Breda.
+As he lost Polanen in 1351 and did not get it back, it became usual to refer to him as Jan I.

 Life

 He was a son of John I, Lord of Polanen and Catherine of Brederode.
 Polanen Castle near Monster was the ancestral seat of the family.
 In 1327 John I had acquired Oud Haerlem Castle.
 In 1339, John II purchased the Lordship of Breda and built Breda Castle, together with his father.

 John succeeded his father in 1342 and also took over his father's position as councilor of the Count of Holland and Zeeland.
 In the autumn of 1343, he accompanied Count William IV on a pilgrimage to the Holy Land.
 He also participated in a crusade against the Prussians.
 He was not present in the September 1345 campaign against the Frisians, which saw William IV killed during the disastrous Battle of Warns.
 On 17 November 1345, John II granted Polanen Castle in arrear fief to his younger brother Philip I of Polanen.